mitarnik04/PhpPortfolio/README.md

 - All major UI fragments implement a common interface for plug-and-play extensibility (IComponent).
 - Custom components or layout changes can be implemented with minimal modifications.

-### Contact & Validation
+### Validation & Mailing

+- Forms are validated on both client and server side.
+  - For server-side validations each form has a corresponding validator in `validators/`
-- Contact forms use validators in `validators/` and tokenized mail templates in `mail/templates/`.
+- The mail sending is based on tokenized mail templates in `mail/templates/`.
 - Secure mail sending uses the Mailer class build on top of PHPMailer, with credentials externalized in the config (`mail-config.json`).
-- Forms are validated on both client and server side.

 ### User Experience